storybookjs/addon-coverage/README.md

 ### Configuring the addon

-This addon instruments your code by using [babel-plugin-istanbul](https://github.com/istanbuljs/babel-plugin-istanbul).
+This addon instruments your code by using [babel-plugin-istanbul](https://github.com/istanbuljs/babel-plugin-istanbul) if your project uses Babel or [vite-plugin-istanbul](https://github.com/iFaxity/vite-plugin-istanbul) if your project uses Vite.
 It provides some default configuration, but if you want to add yours, you can do so by setting the options in your `.storybook/main.js`:

 ```js
 module.exports = {